antoineMoPa/shadergif/README.md

 More info on local dev servers: https://doc.shadergif.com/Development/Server/

-# Running dev version with docker
+# Running Dev Version with Docker

 If you can run docker on your machine, follow these instructions.